Orange-OpenSource/fiware-cepheus/README.md

 This project contains two Spring Boot applications and a common library :

 * cepheus-cep: A CEP (Complex Event Processor) engine.
-* cepheus-lb: A light broker (NGSI forwarding-only).
+* cepheus-broker: A light broker (NGSI forwarding-only).
 * cepheus-ngsi : a client/server NGSI library.

 ## Build and Install

-More information about building can be found in [cepheus-cep/README](cepheus-cep/README.md) and [cepheus-lb/README](cepheus-lightbroker/README.md).
+More information about building can be found in [cepheus-cep/README](cepheus-cep/README.md) and [cepheus-broker/README](cepheus-lightbroker/README.md).

 ### Requirements